 Figure 2: Click the Symbol button

-- This brings up the Symbol dialog box, that you can see in Figure 3, below.
+- Doing so brings up the Symbol dialog box that you can see in Figure 3, below.

 Figure 3: The Symbol dialog box

 - Options in this dialog box are explained, as marked in Figure 3, above.

 - By default, PowerPoint does not choose any particular font and any symbol you select will work with all fonts.
 However, you can change the font to a particular one by clicking the required font within the Font dropdown list, as shown in Figure 4, below.

 Figure 4: Insert symbols by choosing a specific font

 - This option to choose a specific font can be beneficial if you want to access a dingbat font, such as Wingdings, as shown in Figure 5, below.

 Figure 5: Choose to insert characters from a dingbat font

 - Rather than making you scroll the entire Preview area, you can quickly go to the section you want to access via the Subset drop-down list, shown in Figure 6, below.